 The proposed network will utilise much of the existing interstate rail networks throughout Victoria and Southern NSW, upgrading approximately 400km of tracks, as well as creating approximately 600km of new networks throughout Northern NSW and South-East Queensland.

-The Federal Government have committed $9.5 billion to the development of the Inland Rail project and have appointed the Australian Rail Track Corporation (ARTC) to develop the delivery program and start early works.
+The Australian Government have committed $14.5 billion to the development of the Inland Rail project and Australian Rail Track Corporation (ARTC) has been appointed to deliver the program.

 The Government and ARTC have consulted customers, rail users and key stakeholders regarding the development and implementation of this project and will continue to do so throughout the planning and construction stages as it develops its strategy.
 The Inland Rail Alignment Study in 2010 and Stakeholder Reference Group Forums in May and October 2014 were established in order to consult those with a vested interest in this project.
 These results of these forums further accentuated the need for flexibility, interoperability and clearly stated the target for reliability.

 Work has started and in some sections been completed on the Inland Rail, and work continues.
 Inland Rail traverses 1,700km across three different states and has been split into 13 individual projects.
 Each section has completion timelines and will progress as per the schedule, The Parkes to Narromine section in New South Wales was commissioned in late September 2020 and is now operational.